roccoblues/microbit-playground/README.md

 ## [balance](src/bin/balance.rs)

-Uses the accelerometer on the micro:bit to "balance" and led on the board.
+Uses the accelerometer on the micro:bit to "balance" a led on the board.
 Flash with `cargo fl balance`.